Mycobacterioses in cats

 Common locations are the facial area, extremities, tail base, perineum, ventral thorax and abdomen.
-Lesions maybe solitary or multiple.5,9 Multiple skin lesions may result from local spread or haematogenous dissemination.
-Local or generalised lymphadenopathy is present in about half of the cases and may be the only clinical sign (especially submandibular and praescapular).5
+Lesions can be solitary or multiple (Smith et al., 2009; Gunn-Moore et al., 2011a).
+Multiple skin lesions can result from local spread or haematogenous dissemination.
+Local or generalised lymphadenopathy is present in about half of the cases and can be the only clinical sign (especially submandibular and praescapular) (Gunn-Moore et al., 2011a).

-Visceral (digestive or respiratory) or systemic forms
+Visceral (gastrointestinal or respiratory) or systemic forms

 Polymerase chain reaction (PCR)